18 Jewish Wedding Ceremony Rituals

 Mazel Tov, darlings, you're getting married!
 You've picked out invitations, auditioned the band, and you're on your way to the perfect wedding.
 Everything is planned, save for the set of essential details that will turn your big day into a timeless, spiritual event.
-We're talking minhag, baby: the Jewish wedding customs that create a meaningful link between past, present, and future.
+Wondering “What are Jewish wedding traditions and what’s the right jewish wedding ceremony order?”
+You’ve come to the right place.
+We're talking minhag, baby: here are the Jewish wedding traditions and customs that create a meaningful link between past, present, and future.

 A traditional Jewish wedding begins with a groom's tish, Yiddish for table.
 The groom attempts to present a lecture on the week's Torah portion, while his male friends and family heckle and interrupt him.
 Meanwhile, the bride is entertained in another room by her female friends and family.
 Bride and groom may lead the tish together in Conservative and Reform congregations.

 In Orthodox communities, after the tish the ketubah (Jewish marriage contract) is signed by the groom, the rabbi, and two male witnesses.
 In Reform and Conservative congregations, the bride may also sign the ketubah, and additonal lines can be added for female witnesses, too.
 Despite its testimony that the groom has "acquired" the bride, the ketubah is all about the bride's rights and her willingness to take part in the marriage.
 In fact, the ketubah belongs solely to the bride and is hers to keep as proof of her rights and the groom's responsibilities to her under Jewish law.